Congressional leaders meet at White House as shutdown stances harden

 "There is no reason to have workers pay a price with their paycheck," she said

 The legislation was immediately dismissed by Republican leadership.
-Senate Majority Leader Mitch McConnell, R-Ky., called the bills “a time-wasting act of political posturing” and said that “a resolution will have to be palatable to House Democrats and Senate Republicans alike.”
+McConnell, R-Ky., called the bills “a time-wasting act of political posturing” and said that “a resolution will have to be palatable to House Democrats and Senate Republicans alike.”

 HOUSE DEMS MOVE TO ELIMINATE ELECTORAL COLLEGE, LIMIT PRESIDENTIAL PARDON POWER AND MORE IN FIRST DAYS BACK